weekeat-tan/EduMatch/README.md

 This will install all the necessary dependencies and run the project at `http://localhost:4200/`.

 ## Project Design
-EduMatch is developed based off [Angular Material] (built on top of [Google's Material Design]).
+EduMatch is developed based on [Angular Material] (built on top of [Google's Material Design]).

 ### Theming
-Theming is adopted to ensure the application's design is consistent, with the color scheme chosen from [Google's Material Color Style].
+Theming is adopted to ensure the application's design is consistent, with the colour scheme chosen from [Google's Material Color Style].
 - Primary - Blue
 - Accent - Indigo
 - Warn - Red

-In addition, styling that is common across the application is stored under `styles.css` to allow better reusability and consistent look and feel.
+Besides, styling common across the application is stored under `styles.css` to allow better reusability and a consistent look and feel.

 ### Design Pattern
 Since Angular adopts Model–View–ViewModel (MVVM) design pattern: